-- 11.1.
-Any pupils who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored. - 11.2.
-Once a pupil has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - 11.3.
-The child's form and /or subject teachers will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - 11.4.
-The SENDCo will be consulted as needed for support and advice and may wish to observe the pupil in class. - 11.5.
-Through (11.2) and (11.4) it can be determined which level of provision the child will need going forward. - 11.6.
-If a pupil has recently been removed from the SEND register they may also fall into this category as continued monitoring will be necessary. - 11.7.
+Any pupils who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored.

+Once a pupil has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible difficulties.

+The child's form and /or subject teachers will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.

+The SENDCo will be consulted as needed for support and advice and may wish to observe the pupil in class.

+Pupils falling outside the range of expected academic achievement, and staff monitoring can be used to determine which level of provision the child will need going forward.

+If a pupil has recently been removed from the SEND register they may also fall into this category as continued monitoring will be necessary.

 Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - 11.8.
+They are encouraged to share information and knowledge with the school.

 The child is recorded by the school as being under observation due to concern by parent or teacher but this does not automatically place the child on the school's SEND register.
-Any concerns will be discussed with parents informally or during parents' evenings. - 11.9.
+Any concerns will be discussed with parents informally or during parents' evenings.

 Parents' evenings are used to monitor and assess the progress being made by children.